pantheon-systems/documentation/source/content/guides/sftp/04-rsync-and-sftp.md

 1. Ensure that source or the destination is a local file or directory. **The source and destination cannot both be remote.**

 1. Replace `[env]` with the target environment and `[uuid]` with the [Site UUID](/guides/account-mgmt/workspace-sites-teams/sites#retrieve-the-site-uuid) before you run the code below to connect.
-The values are case sensitive and should be lower case (for example, dev, test, live).
+The values are case sensitive and must be lower case (for example, dev, test, live).

     ```bash{outputLines:2,4-6,8-9,11-20}
     export ENV=[env]